home-assistant/home-assistant.io/source/_integrations/device_tracker.mqtt.markdown

 ## Discovery Example

-You can use the discovery protocol to create a new device tracker and set it's state using the command line tool `mosquitto_pub` shipped with `mosquitto` or the `mosquitto-clients` package to send MQTT messages.
+You can use the discovery protocol to create a new device tracker and set its state using the command line tool `mosquitto_pub` shipped with `mosquitto` or the `mosquitto-clients` package to send MQTT messages.

 To create the device_tracker: